srosanba/sas-consort-sgplot/README.md

 ![consort via sgplot](https://github.com/srosanba/sas-consort-sgplot/blob/master/originalpaper.png)

 I liked the idea with one exception: you had to hardcode a **lot** of coordinates into the program.
 The box corners (x60), the link vertices (x37), the text location (x15).
 All of these hardcoded coordinates seemed like the kind of thing that could likely be made more efficient.
-Starting with the code from the paper ([originalpaper.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/originalpaper.sas)), I set about making modifications to see whether or not I could reduce the specifications burden and make the whole process more robust to inevitable changes.
+Starting with the code from the paper ([originalpaper.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/originalpaper.sas)), I set about making modifications to the code to see whether or not I could (a) reduce the specifications burden and (b) make the whole process more robust to future changes in the diagram layout.
 The end result of this quest for efficiency was the creation of three helper [macros](https://github.com/srosanba/sas-consort-sgplot/tree/master/macros).
 The macros allow you to:

 1. **Specify the box locations with a 4-number summary (center, width, top, height).**
   a.
 The original method was an 8-number summary in which the coordinates for each corner of the box was specified.
   b.
-The 4-number summary is obviously faster during the initial specification.
+The 4-number summary is going to take less time to type.
   c.
-The 4-number summary also makes it easier to resize and reposition a box, often by updating only a single value.
+The 4-number summary also makes it significantly easier to resize and reposition a box.
 1. **Specify links as boxId pairs (fromId, toId).**
   a.
-The original method was to specify the coordinates of every vertex.
+The original method was to specify the coordinates of every link vertex (origins, insertions, elbows).
   b.
-The boxId pairs approach is obviously faster during the initial specification.
+The boxId pairs approach is clearly going to be faster to spec.
   c.
-Using the boxId pairs approach also means that the link position automatically adjusts when boxes are resized or repositioned.
+Using the boxId pairs approach also means that the links automatically adjust themselves when boxes are resized or repositioned.
 1. **Position text based on boxId (boxId, text-string).**
   a.
-The original method was to specify the coordinates of the text within each box.
+The original method was to specify the coordinates of the text associated with each box.
   b.
-The boxId approach is fractionally faster during the initial specification.
+The boxId approach is slightly faster during the initial specification.
   c.
-Using the boxID approach means that the text position automatically adjusts when boxes are resized or repositioned.
+Using the boxID approach means that the text automatically repositions itself when boxes are resized or repositioned.

 The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links as the need arises.